dikortis/LetsTalkETC/Episodes/Episode_12.md

-discussions here first of all the papery mentioned if anyone wants to read through to the white paper about 20 pages going to be good very blah calm and download and look at it the attack vectors against proof of proof are primarily regarding failures and
+discussions here first of all the papery mentioned if anyone wants to read through to the white paper about 20 pages going to be good very calm and download and look at it the attack vectors against proof of proof are primarily regarding failures and